Gran Canaria

 This charming hotel is attached to the island's hotel school and will suit explorers keen to base themselves amongst the local population.

-4-star Hotel with 40 rooms; BB or HB; Outdoor swimming pool; Air-conditioning; Car hire included
+4-star Hotel with 40 rooms; BB or HB; Air-conditioning; Car hire included

-Two semi-detached cottages for 2-3 people; SC; Car hire included
+2-bedroom cottage for 2-4 people; SC; Car hire included